leroycep/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `_bubble_up`?

+   - It is O(log n)
+   - Technically, it is O(height of tree).
+However, since the internal tree is never taller than it needs to be, it is equivalent to the height of a balanced tree, which is `log n`

 2. What is the runtime complexity of `_sift_down`?

+   - It is O(log n)
+   - Technically, it is O(height of tree).
+However, since the internal tree is never taller than it needs to be, it is equivalent to the height of a balanced tree, which is `log n`

 3. What is the runtime complexity of `insert`?

+   - O(n)
+   - Average case will be O(log n), since appending to the list is O(1) amortized
+   - `_sift_down` is O(log n), but appending to the list is O(n) worst case

 4. What is the runtime complexity of `delete`?

+   - O(log n)
+   - Removing a value from the array is O(1), but `_sift_down` is O(log n)

 5. What is the runtime complexity of `get_max`?

+   - O(1)
+   - It just retrieves the first element of the heap